CuproBraze

-CuproBraze is a copper-alloy heat exchanger technology for high-temperature and pressure environments such as those in the latest generations of diesel engines.
+CuproBraze is a copper-alloy heat exchanger technology for high-temperature and pressure environments such as those in modern diesel engines.
 The technology, developed by the International Copper Association (ICA), is licensed for free to heat exchanger manufacturers around the world.

 Applications for CuproBraze include charge air coolers, radiators, oil coolers, climate control systems, and heat transfer cores.
-CuproBraze is particularly suited for charge air coolers and radiators in heavy industry where machinery must operate for long periods of time under harsh conditions without premature failures.
-CuproBraze is being specialized for off-road vehicles, trucks, buses, industrial engines, generators, locomotives, and military equipment.
-The technology is also amenable for light trucks, SUVs and passenger cars with special needs.
+CuproBraze is suited for charge air coolers and radiators in heavy industry where machinery must operate for long periods of time under harsh conditions without failures.
+The technology is intended for off-road vehicles, trucks, buses, industrial engines, generators, locomotives, and military equipment.
+It is also used for light trucks, SUVs and passenger cars with special needs.

-As an innovation from previous heat exchanger models CuproBraze creates new materials for heat exchanger parts that have previously been made of soldered copper/brass plate fin, soldered copper brass serpentine fin, and brazed aluminum serpentine fin to suit more demanding applications.
+Compared with previous heat exchanger models CuproBraze creates new materials for heat exchanger parts that have previously been made of soldered copper/brass plate fin, soldered copper brass serpentine fin, and brazed aluminum serpentine fin to suit more demanding applications.
 Aluminum heat exchangers are viable and economical for cars, light trucks, and other light-duty applications.
 However, they are not amenable for environments characterized by high operating temperatures, humidity, vibration, salty corrosive air, and air pollution.
 In these environments, the additional tensile strength, durability, and corrosion resistance that CuproBraze technology provides are useful.

 The CuproBraze technology uses brazing instead of soldering to join copper and brass radiator components.
 The heat exchangers are made with anneal-resistant copper and brass alloys.
 The tubes are fabricated from brass strip and coated with a brazing filler material in form of a powder-based paste or an amorphous brazing foil is laid between the tube and fin.
 There is another method of coating the tube in-line on the tube mill.
 This is done using the twin wire-arc spray process where the wire is the braze alloy, deposited on the tube as it is being manufactured at 200-400 fpm.
 This saves one process step of coating the tube later.
 The coated tubes, along with copper fins, headers and side supports made of brass, are fitted together into a core assembly which is brazed in a furnace.

 The technology enables brazed serpentine fins to be used in copper-brass heat exchanger designs.
-They are stronger, lighter, more durable, and have tougher joints.
+The benefits include tougher joints.

-Performance benefits
+Performance properties

-CuproBraze radiators have important performance advantages over radiators made with other materials.
-These include better thermal performance, heat transfer, size, strength, durability, emissions, corrosion resistance, reparability, and antimicrobial benefits.
+CuproBraze has better than other materials in several aspects, as shown in the table below.

 Thermal performance

 The ability to withstand elevated temperatures is essential in high-heat applications.
 Aluminum alloys are challenged at higher temperatures due to their lower melting points.
 The yield strength of aluminum is compromised above 200 °C. Problems with fatigue cracking are exacerbated at elevated temperatures.
-CuproBraze heat exchangers are capable of operating at temperatures of 290 °C and above.
-Special anneal-resistant copper and brass strip ensure that radiator cores maintain their strength without softening, despite exposures to high brazing temperatures.
+CuproBraze heat exchangers can operate correctly under temperatures of 290°C and above.
+Anneal-resistant copper and brass strip ensure that radiator cores maintain their strength without softening, despite exposures to high brazing temperatures.